AllskyTeam/allsky/README.md

 > __NOTES:__
 >	- Only the Raspberry Pi OS is supported.
 Other operating systems like Ubuntu are NOT supported.
 If possible use the newest Bookworm 64-bit release.
 Bullseye will also work. __Buster support will be dropped in the next release__.
 >	- The ZWO ASI120-series cameras are __not__ recommended due to their tendency to produce a lot of errors.
->	- The Pi Zero with its limited memory and _very_ limited CPU power, is not recommended.
-You will likely not be able to create keograms, startrails, or timelapse videos.
+>	- The Pi Zero with its limited memory and _very_ limited CPU power is not recommended.
+You probably won't be able to create keograms, startrails, or timelapse videos.
->	- The Pi Zero 2 with its limited memory and somewhat limited CPU power, is not recommended unless cost is the only concern.
+>	- The Pi Zero 2 with its limited memory and somewhat limited CPU power is not recommended unless cost is the only concern.
 Creating keograms, startrails, and timelapse videos may or may not be possible.
 >	- The Le Potato is the only "Pi-compatible" board that we've found to actually be compatible, so buyer beware.